-The Issuer is subject to the Supervisory Review and Evaluation Process ("SREP") review on an annual basis.
-Where the SREP review identifies risks or elements of risk that are not adequately covered by pillar 1 capital requirements or the combined buffer requirement the ECB can determine the appropriate level of the institution's own funds under Directive 2013/36/EU, as amended (including as amended by the Capital Requirements Directive V (Directive (EU) 2019/878 (the "CRD V")) (the "CRD IV Directive") and the CRR (the CRR and the CRD IV Directive together the "CRD IV") and assess whether additional own funds shall be required.
+The Issuer is subject to the SREP review on an annual basis.
+Where the SREP review identifies risks or elements of risk that are not adequately covered by pillar 1 capital requirements or the combined buffer requirement the ECB can determine the appropriate level of the institution's own funds under CRD IV and assess whether additional own funds shall be required.

-Based on the 2022 SREP, in force from July 2022, the Group is required to have a minimum CET1 ratio of 9.16 per cent.
-(4.50 per cent.
-Pillar 1, 1.41 per cent.
-Pillar 2 requirement, 2.50 per cent.
-Combined Buffer Requirement ("CBR") and 0.75 per cent.
-Pillar 2 Guidance), a Tier 1 ratio of 11.13 per cent.
-(6.00 per cent.
-Pillar 1, 1.88 per cent.
-Pillar 2 requirement, 2.50 per cent.
-CBR and 0.75 per cent.
-Pillar 2 Guidance) and a total capital ratio of 13.75 per cent.
-(8.00 per cent.
-Pillar 1, 2.50 per cent.
-Pillar 2 Guidance).
-As of December 2022, and excluding results from the period, the Group reported a 18.41 per cent.

-ratio for CET1, Tier 1 and total capital.
-As of December 2022, including results from the period, the Group reported a 19.90 per cent. ratio for CET1, Tier 1 and total capital.
+Based on the 2019 SREP, in force from July 2020, the Group is required to have a minimum CET1 ratio of 8.41% (4.50% Pillar 1, 1.41% Pillar 2 requirement and 2.50% combined buffer requirement ("CBR")), a Tier 1 ratio of 10.38% (6.00% Pillar 1, 1.88% Pillar 2 requirement and 2.50% CBR) and a total capital ratio of 13.00% (8.00% Pillar 1, 2.50% Pillar 2 requirement and 2.50% CBR).
+As of July 2021, and excluding results from the period, the Group reported a 17.85% ratio for CET1, Tier 1 and total capital.
+Without prejudice to the foregoing, the measures announced by the ECB on 12 March 2020, following the COVID-19 outbreak, are also applicable to the Issuer (for further details, see "Description of the Issuer and of the Group - Recent Developments in Banking Regulation - Response to the COVID-19 crisis").
 There can be no assurance that the SREP review to be conducted in the following years will not increase the minimum own funds requirement.